LLNL/maestrowf/docs/source/parameters.rst

            values  : [input1.in, input2.in, input3.in]
            label   : INPUT.%%

 The above example highlights a partial study spec that defines a parameter block of simulation inputs that will be varied when the study runs.
-The ``run-simulation`` will run three times, once for each defined input file.
+The **run-simulation** step  will run three times, once for each defined input file.

 .. code-block:: yaml
    :linenos: